 Years ago, we never even thought that fires would ever have restrictions.
 We didn’t think twice about taking firewood with us when going to a campground or state park.
-Then came the Emeral Ash Borer (EAB), the Asian Longhorned Beatle (ALB) and a myriad of other invasive insects.
-The Department of Natural Resources of many states are doing their best to spread the word on the importance of buying firewood locally.
-This prevents spreading invasive insects or eggs that are riding on your firewood – often when you can’t even see them!
+Then came the Emerald Ash Borer (EAB), the Asian Longhorned Beatle (ALB) and a myriad of other invasive insects.
+The Department of Natural Resources in many states are doing their best to spread the word on the importance of buying firewood locally.
+This prevents spreading invasive insects, or eggs, that are riding on your firewood – often when you can’t even see them!

-According to a poster on www.don’tmovefirewood.org 87% of campers say having a campfire is extremely important.
+According to a poster on www.dontmovefirewood.org 87% of campers say having a campfire is extremely important.
 So don’t give up on making summer time memories!
 You can plan ahead by taking BIO BLOCK Firewood with you.
 They are made of 100% kiln-dried hardwoods and are easy to stack in an RV.
-Enjoy those summer evenings around a campfire and remember to take marshmellows!
+Enjoy those summer evenings around a campfire and remember to take marshmallows!

 – Just a reminder: Keep BIO BLOCKS in a dry location!

 – Check out the Don’t Move Firewood website at www.dontmovefirewood.org or your state’s Department of Natural Resources website for updates on invasive insects and restrictions on firewood movement.